MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 ### -ContentFilter
 This parameter is available only in the cloud-based service.

-The ContentFilter parameter uses OPath filter syntax to filter the results by the specified properties and values.
-Only contents that match the ContentFilter parameter will be exported into the .pst file.
-The search criteria uses the syntax `"Property -ComparisonOperator 'Value'"`.
+The ContentFilter parameter uses OPath filter syntax to filter the messages by Received date.
+For example, `"Received -gt '8/23/2020'"`.

-- Enclose the whole OPath filter in double quotation marks " ".
-If the filter contains system values (for example, `$true`, `$false`, or `$null`), use single quotation marks ' ' instead.
-Although this parameter is a string (not a system block), you can also use braces { }, but only if the filter doesn't contain variables.

-- Property is a filterable property.
-For filterable properties, see [Filterable properties for the ContentFilter parameter](https://docs.microsoft.com/exchange/filterable-properties-for-the-contentfilter-parameter).

-- ComparisonOperator is an OPath comparison operator (for example `-eq` for equals and `-like` for string comparison).
-For more information about comparison operators, see [about_Comparison_Operators](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_comparison_operators).

-- Value is the property value to search for.
-Enclose text values and variables in single quotation marks (`'Value'` or `'$Variable'`).
-If a variable value contains single quotation marks, you need to identify (escape) the single quotation marks to expand the variable correctly.
-For example, instead of `'$User'`, use `'$($User -Replace "'","''")'`.
-Don't enclose integers or system values (for example, `500`, `$true`, `$false`, or `$null`).

-You can chain multiple search criteria together using the logical operators `-and` and `-or`.
-For example, `"Criteria1 -and Criteria2"` or `"(Criteria1 -and Criteria2) -or Criteria3"`.

-For detailed information about OPath filters in Exchange, see [Additional OPATH syntax information](https://docs.microsoft.com/powershell/exchange/recipient-filters#additional-opath-syntax-information).

-You can specify the language of the filter by using the ContentFilterLanguage parameter.
+You can specify the date/time by using the ContentFilterLanguage parameter.

 ```yaml
 Type: String